 - a kidnapper doesn't forget to call to arrange to get the ransom money

-- a kidnapper doesn't break in on Christmas risking family stay overs, and
+- a kidnapper doesn't break in on Christmas risking family stay overs

-- and a kidnapper certainly doesn't do ALL of the above.
+- a kidnapper certainly doesn't do ALL of the above.

 · Ransom note excerpts: “Mr. Ramsey, Listen carefully!
 We are a group of individuals that represent (sic) a small foreign faction.
 We respect your bussiness (sic) but not the country that it serves.
 At this time we have your daughter in our posession (sic).
 She is safe and unharmed and if you want her to see 1997, you… will withdraw $118,000… I will call you between 8 and 10 am tomorrow to instruct you on delivery.
 The delivery will be exhausting so I advise you to be rested.
 If we monitor you getting the money early, we might call you early to arrange an earlier delivery of the money and hence an earlier pickup of your daughter.
 Any deviation of my instructions will result in the immediate execution of your daughter. … You can try to deceive us, but be warned we are familiar with Law enforcement countermeasures… You and your family are under constant scutiny (sic) as well as the authorities.
 Don't try to grow a brain John. … Don't underestimate us John.
 Use that good, southern common sense of yours.
 It's up to you now John!
 Victory!
 S.B.T.C.”